joomengine/jcb-documentation/076-A-Quick-Demonstration-to-Load-a-List-of-Items-in-a-Site-View.md

 * Template overrides can be added under `/site/views/[view]/tmpl/`.
 * Config fields map to XML definitions in `/admin/config.xml`.
 * Use `JRoute::_()` for SEF-compliant links.
-* Pagination defaults are managed through Joomla’s core `pagination.php`.
+* Pagination defaults are managed through Joomla's core `pagination.php`.